FAIRmat-NFDI/nomad-docs/docs/howto/oasis/update.md

 ## Software versions

-In order to update your Oasis to a newer software version, you usually should follow the [update guide in the distribution template](https://github.com/FAIRmat-NFDI/nomad-distro-template?tab=readme-ov-file#updating-the-distribution-from-the-template).
+In order to update your Oasis to a newer software version, you usually should follow the <a href="https://github.com/FAIRmat-NFDI/nomad-distro-template?tab=readme-ov-file#updating-the-distribution-from-the-template" target="_blank" rel="noopener">update guide in the distribution template</a>.
 This makes sure that you get both the most recent version of the configuration files, and the `nomad-lab` Python package.

 You may also only update the `nomad-lab` Python package in your distribution by doing the following changes in the `pyproject.toml` file: